aaltogamers/AG_LoL_OSM/src/content/english/info.md

 ### Rules

 [Read the rules here](/rules)
-\* Students who have gratuated during 2023 are eligible to participate in the tournament
+\* All players of the team must be students or have gratuated during they years 2023-2024

 ### Afterparty